agusmagne/MockAgencyWebsite/README.md

 # Mock agency website

-A practice project to better understand styling with styled-components and giving it a real marketing agency concept.
+A practice project to better understand styling with styled-components while providing it a real marketing agency concept.